-The run options for a file indicate whether it is set to Run Always, Run Now, or Run On Start-up.
+The Run Options for a file indicate whether it is set to Run Now, Run On Start-up, or both (Run Always).
 The currently executing program is indicated by the Run Now or Run Always attribute.
 The file size is displayed, as well as the last time the file was modified and whether or not the file is Read Only or Read/Write.
 Note that the Size, Modified date, and Attributes may not be available for all dataloggers.